dmichael/cosmos/README.md

 * Contracts reside in `./contracts`
 * Compiled schema will be saved to `./build/contracts `

+Compilation wraps the [`solc`](https://github.com/ethereum/solc-js) library.

 ## Deployment

 ```
 cosmos deploy
 ```

+By default, Cosmos will attempt to deploy to `http://localhost:8545`.
+You must have a node running on at this address for `deploy` to work.

+Deployment uses the [`web3.js`](https://github.com/ethereum/web3.js) library.

 ## Configuration